Oliver Edwin Baker: Education and early career

 Baker acted as a part-time professor at Clark University from 1923 to 1927, and later gave several series of lectures at other universities.
 With the appearance of the journal Economic Geography, Baker became associate editor, and later a contributor of a notable series of articles on regional agricultural geography of North America.
 His interest in farm populations started around 1920, however it was during the 1930s that this field became a major focus of the USDA.
 Baker was particularly interested in the migration of rural youths into urban areas.
 Even into his later years, populations problems occupied much of his research and energies.
 Baker recognized that only a minority of the world's population lived under decent living conditions.
 He turned his attention to improving standards for American farmers.
 He hoped to achieve this by raising the level of appreciation for farmers and their contributions within the United States, and studying recent trends to aid in planning and forecasting potential problems.
 He also tried to encourage Americans to have larger families in order to ensure successful future generations in the country.

 Baker had been critical of many aspects of urban life, and collaborated with Ralph Borsodi on Agriculture in Modern Life (1939), advocating a return to rural living.
 He himself however suggested more of a "rurban" lifestyle, which combined aspects of both urban and rural life.
 He married in 1925 to Alice Hargrave Crew.
 They had four children together- Helen, Sabra, Edwin, and Mildred- and raised them in then-suburban College Park, Maryland with five acres where they were able to raise chicken and cows and have a garden.
 He later bought a large farm near New Market, Virginia where he could take up his interest in soil conservation.

-In 1931 he was elected president of the Association of American Geographers, and received honorary doctorates from Heidelberg College in Ohio and the University of Göttingen in Germany.
+In 1931, he was elected president of the Association of American Geographers, and received honorary doctorates from Heidelberg College in Ohio and the University of Göttingen in Germany.

 Career at College Park, Maryland

 Baker left Washington D.C. for the University of Maryland, College Park in 1942, accepting an invitation to establish a Department of Geography there.
 Baker assembled the Department's faculty himself and attracted many students, as well as promoted many research projects.
 He retired from his position in July 1949 in order to devote himself to completing his various research projects.
 His main work at the time was the Atlas of World Resources, which was being created by the USDA and the Bureau of Mines, but also initiated the China Atlas, continuing a long interest of his in China.
 However, neither of these works were completed by the time of his death.
 Baker had always been highly dedicated to teaching and gave his time generously to students and visitors.

-Having suffered from health problems his entire life, he died in his home in College Park, Maryland.
+Having suffered from health problems his entire life, he died on December 2, 1949, in College Park, Maryland.